Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Semiclassical conductance

 with $U_+$ defined in Eq.~\eqref{Uplus} for triangular circuits.
 Notice that in Eq.~\eqref{rmn0} we have dropped a phase prefactor $\text{exp}[ik_{\text F}P]$, irrelevant to the reflection~\eqref{Rmn}.
 By using time-reversal symmetry ($U_-=U_+^\dagger$) and working in the eigenbasis of $U_\pm$, Eq.~\eqref{eigenU}, we find from Eq.~\eqref{LB} that the conductance within this approximation takes the form

 where the minus sign and the factor 2 in the argument are the consequences of the time-reversed path pairing.
 Notice that here we have used the properties of the trace, such that

 with

+It is worth noting that Eq.~\eqref{Gsc} overestimates the relative weight of the quantum correction.
+This can be seen as follows.
+The general expression for the semiclassical conductance of 1D loop circuits taking into account all contributing paths would read

+Here, $g_0$ is the (dimensionless) classical conductance with origin in path self-pairing and the sum over $n$ is the quantum correction due to time-reversed path pairing, satisfying $g_0+\sum_ng_n\le 2$ (since the conductance is upper bounded by $2e^2/h$).
+The comparison of the results of Fig.~\ref{fig:apC}, based on Eq.~\eqref{Gsc}, with those of Fig.~\ref{G2}(b) suggests that the first harmonic ($n=1$) dominates over higher harmonics ($n > 1$).
+In particular, the numerical results of Fig.~\ref{G2}(b) can be fit accurately (up to some local extremes) by taking $g_0=0.4014$, $g_1=-0.0183$, and $g_n=0$ for $n>1$.
+This fitting is obtained by minimizing the quadratic error between the semiclassical model and the numerical results.
+Notice that this now accounts for initial backscattering at the source contact (zero-length paths contributing to $g_0$) that we originally neglected in the derivation of Eq.~\eqref{Gsc}.
+The corresponding statistical weights in Eq.~\eqref{rmn} would be $b_0=0.8889$, $b_1=b_{-1}=0.0676$ and $b_w=0$ for $w\neq0,\pm1$, with $g_0=2-2b_0^2-4b_1b_{-1}$ and $g_1=-4b_1b_{-1}$.

-The result of Eq.~\eqref{Gsc} applies to any two-contact Rashba SOC circuit loop.
-By virtue of the analytic expressions for the AC phase $\phi$ presented in App.~\ref{AppPhases} we have closed analytical expressions for general elliptical $N$-gons.
+The result of Eq.~\eqref{Gsc} | corresponding to $g_0=1$, $g_1=-1$, and $g_n=0$ otherwise in~\eqref{Gscfull} | applies without significant loss of generality to any two-contact Rashba SOC circuit loop.
+By virtue of the analytic expressions for the AC phase $\phi$ presented in App.~\ref{AppPhases}, we have closed analytical expressions for general elliptical $N$-gons.